project-gemmi/benchmarking-fft/README.md

 pffft and meow_fft are about 32kB.
 pffft has also four versions (no-SIMD, SSE1, AltiVec and NEON), but only one is compiled.
 KissFFT (1D complex-to-complex) is only about 20kB.
+PGFFT – a few kB more.

 ### 1D performance